Time is valuable but focus is even more rare. There are 24 hours in a day but not 24 hours of focus a day.

 I know how much work I get done with ease and brilliance when I am in good mood.
 The focus happens and things shine apart.
 But when my mood is off, I can’t even talk.

 So whenever I am in not so good mood - I make no efforts to change the mood.
 Just release of all efforts to ease out.
 And focus is back in no time.

 I find that jack of all trades, master of… thing bull-crap.
 Everyone I know is multi-talented, multi-faceted.
 And why not?
 Life isn’t about eating pizza everyday - so why a profession?
 Being an entrepreneur, I know how every random interest, hobby or passion plays an important part.

 I can be wrong; I usually am.
 But one thing I know for sure.
 Focus as it is sold - focus on one thing at a time is a sad boring business.
 Creativity flows in all direction, and all things flowing go down-hill.
 Naturally.
 Trying to take them uphill is waste of time.

 It takes tributaries to build a river, however focused it might seem.
 Only thing certain is the general direction.
-That’s focus.This piece was published on Dec 17, 2012.
+That’s focus.This was published on Dec 17, 2012 and has 447 words.